giantswarm/releases/release-notes/aws/v9.0.5.md

 It also modifies release templates to support the coming upgrade to Helm 3.

+**Note to SEs when upgrading from 8.5.0 or 9.0.0:** Existing customer automation or processes that manage the configuration of coredns, nginx-ingress-controller, or cluster-autoscaler must be modified in order to work with the changed location and format of the *-user-values configmaps.
+Please see our docs on [Giant Swarm Release Versions: Versions that use the App Platform](https://docs.giantswarm.io/reference/release-versions/#versions-that-use-the-app-platform) for more details.

+**Note for future 9.0.x releases:** Please include this note and the one above in all future 9.0.x releases.

 ## cluster-operator [v0.23.9](https://github.com/giantswarm/cluster-operator/releases/tag/v0.23.9)

 - Fix a bug in user values migration logic for apps.